Api2Pdf/api2pdf.php/README.md

 **delete($responseId)**

-By default, Api2Pdf deletes your PDFs 24 hours after they have been generated.
-For developers who require higher levels of security and wish to delete their PDFs can make a DELETE request API call by using the `responseId` retrieved from the original request.
+By default, Api2Pdf will delete your generated file 24 hours after it has been generated.
+For those with high security needs, you may want to delete your file on command.
+You can do so by making an DELETE api call with the `responseId` attribute that was returned on the original JSON payload.

-    $result = $apiClient->headlessChromeFromHtml("<p>Hello World</p>");
+    $result = $apiClient->chromeHtmlToPdf("<p>Hello World</p>");
     $responseId = $result->getResponseId();
     //delete pdf
-    $apiClient->delete($responseId);
+    $apiClient->utilityDelete($responseId);